 Although there hasn’t been a European EcoSport before, this car is the second-generation one.
 The original, built from 2004 until 2012, is also based on a Fiesta and is one of Brazil’s best-selling Fords.

-So, the EcoSport was designed on one continent and is built on another, and neither of those is Europe.
-So how does it fare here?
-Let’s find out.
+So, the original EcoSport and the facelifted UK models were designed on one continent and is built on another, and neither of those on mainland Europe.